gg582/gg582/README.md

 ## About Me

 I'm a college student with strong interests in Unix/Linux system management, automation scripting, container orchestration, and Go-based development.
-Currently learning Java and C# to expand my backend capabilities.
+Currently learning Java to expand my backend capabilities.

 ---